As an Amazon Associate I earn from qualifying purchases.

 While you can get thrift stores to take most things, there is a handful of stuff that, in general, I would not recommend donating:

-- Old electronics devices you can’t turn on.
+- Old electronic devices you can’t turn on.
 If you can’t start something up to see if it has personal information on it, pass on donating it.
 I’ve thrifted old laptops and computers before and once I started them, discovered that the old owners’ files and history are still easily visible and not password protected.

 - Items you could sell easily.
 If you can easily sell something instead of donating it, do!
 Don’t be intimidated by online selling platforms as they are very user-friendly.
 The only exception to this is if you are donating items for a tax write-off.